Versal/course-statistics-api/README.md

-# Versal Course Statistics API
+# Versal Partner API

 ## Overview

-The Versal Course Statistics API enables organizations to manage users, courses, and performance metrics from applications built on top of the [Versal Platform](https://versal.com).
+The Versal Partner API enables organizations to manage users, courses, and performance metrics from applications built on top of the [Versal Platform](https://versal.com).